Land Division

 How is an Application made?

-An Application must be submitted to the SA Planning Portal.
+An application must be submitted to the SA Planning Portal.

-It is recommended you speak to a professional licensed surveyor and a conveyancer as all land division applications are lodged electronically and there are specific requirements for the development application.
-This includes the payment of application fees and submitting supporting information including a copy of the current Certificate(s) of Title and a plan of the division drawn to a reasonable drafting standard.
-A licensed surveyor is generally required for the drafting of plans and preparation of the application.
+It is recommended you speak to a professional licensed surveyor and a conveyancer as all land division applications are lodged electronically and there are specific requirements for the application.

 Refer to the State Commission Assessment Panel website for more information.